rvagg/archived-bootstrap/README.md

 See docs/javascript.html for an updated example using the Ender version and for details on what changes were made to get it working see the diff: https://github.com/rvagg/bootstrap/compare/master...ender#diff-1

+**A live example can be found at http://rvagg.github.com/bootstrap/docs/javascript.html** with zero jQueryness.

 Installing
 ----------